After a week in Bangkok, we decided to head down to Pattaya and browsed what was the quickest way from Bangkok to

 Bangkok to Pattaya Taxi and Grab

-A friend living in Bangkok advised us to order an Uber to Pattaya.
+A friend living in Bangkok advised us to order a Grab to Pattaya.
 So we did!
 (You can see a video of our journey above).
 This is the route we recommend when people ask how to travel from Bangkok to Pattaya; especially if you’re short on time or have lots of luggage.

 The über (now Grab) cost us 1,625 baht and took 1 hour and 40 minutes.
 The car was comfortable and spacious with a very good air-con system.
 We personally much preferred this option because it was just an extra bit of comfortable and it didn’t cost much more than a taxi.

-We caught a taxi on the way back and would have preferred the Uber.
-On our first trip to Bangkok a few years ago, we took a mini-van which was great for us in our early 20’s on a very tight budget.
+We caught a taxi on the way back and would have preferred Grab.
+On our first trip to Bangkok a few years ago, we took a mini-van which was great for us in our early 20s on a very tight budget.

 Renting a car in Thailand

 From Suvarnabhumi Airport, it is relatively easy to drive from the airport to Pattaya, avoiding the Bangkok traffic.
 You can rent from major companies such as National, Avis, Hertz, and Budget, which all have offices at the airport.
 We recommend booking your rental car via the internet to get the best price and then your car is ready for you on arrival at the airport.

 Bangkok Airport to Pattaya